lakhanrajput176/Conversational-AI-Engine/README.md

-# Conversational AI Recruitment Assistant (Demo Project)
+# Conversational AI Recruitment Assistant

 ## Overview
 This is a proof-of-concept **AI-powered chatbot** designed to assist recruiters in pre-screening candidates.